mathemaphysics/cpython-examples/README.rst

 involved.
 It requires use of `pxd`, `pyx`, and `py` file formats.

-The guide I'll use here is at guide_.
+The guide I'll use is at guide_.

 .. _guide: https://cython.readthedocs.io/en/latest/src/tutorial/clibraries.html#id21d